dannyregan/csc6302-week4/ReganMRCapplication/README.md

 The terminal interface will prompt you to enter the root password for the MRC database to establish a connection.

 You will only need to press ENTER or RETURN to run the program—no other commands are required.

+## Author

+This project was created by Danny Regan as part of Professor Amanda Menier's Database Principles course at Merrimack College.